edsonayllon/Short-BEX/ServerStructure.md

             token: string // symbol like BNB,
             amount: string // quantity of this token }],
-        projectedBalance: [{
-            token: string // symbol like BNB,
-            amount: string // quantity of this token }],
         active: boolean // can money be used for lends, or are they awaiting to remove their funds lends // see lends
     }